PixysOS/Pixys_doc/gerrit-config.md

 ## Pushing changes to gerrit

-Commit all required changes you need to push and use the below command to add hook to it:
+Commit all required changes you need to use Below Command to push your changes to Gerrit:

+`$ git push ssh://<YourGerritUserName>@gerrit.pixysos.com:29418/PixysOS/<REPOSITORY_NAME> HEAD:refs/for/<branchname>`

+If You get error that commit-id missing, then use the below command to add commit if to your changes.

 `$ gitdir=$(git rev-parse --git-dir); scp -p -P 29418 <YourGerritUsername>@gerrit.pixysos.com:hooks/commit-msg ${gitdir}/hooks/`

-Then use the following command to push:

-`$ git push ssh://<YourGerritUserName>@gerrit.pixysos.com:29418/PixysOS/<REPOSITORY_NAME> HEAD:refs/for/<branchname>`
+`$ git commit --amend --no-edit`

+Thats it, you have pushed you first commit to gerrit successfully.